 - Positive Environment: Simulating attacks can put your mind on edge.
 The environment should be comfortable, positive, and friendly to counter the dark reality of why you are learning these skills.

 REMEMBER: The only objective of self-defense is to get to safety.
 Your job isn’t to kick ass or subdue an attacker.
 It is to get away with as little harm as possible.
-Any course which doesn’t emphasize this isn’t teaching you self-defense.
+Any course that doesn’t emphasize this isn’t teaching you self-defense.

 https://rapecrisis.org.uk/get-informed/statistics-sexual-violence/